 The basic procedure to measure the elliptic flow signal is outlined in ref.
 [9].
-A reaction plane is determined for the five detector rings (3Si, 1 Tile, 1BBL).
-Once a reaction plane is measured, the φ of the particles measured in one detector is correlated to the reaction plane in another.
-For the p_T -integrated v_2 , several combinations of the detector rings are used to get multiple correlations.
-With the p_T dependent v_2 analysis, only correlations between the tile reaction plane and the spectrometers are used.
+Once a reaction plane is determined for the five detector rings (3Si, 1 Tile, 1BBL), the φ of the particles measured in one detector is correlated to the reaction plane in another.
+Several combinations of the detector rings were used for the integrated v2 analysis, while p_T dependent v2 analysis only correlated the tile reaction plane with the particles identified in the spectrometers.

 To obtain the correct v_2 value, signal distortions resulting from the reaction-plane resolution, the background, and other non-flow effects, need to be removed.
-Since the BRAHMS experiment is not symmetric about $\eta=0$, the reaction-plane resolution measurement requires using three independent reaction planes.
+Since the BRAHMS experiment is not symmetric about $\eta = 0$, the reaction-plane resolution measurement requires using three independent reaction planes.
 Auto-correlations are removed by correlating detectors that are seperated by at least 0.2 units in η .
 Normalized weights based on averages over many events are used to remove any anisotropic effects.
 These weights are determined using minimum biased events for the intergated flow analysis, but all events are used in the spectrometer analysis.
-To further remove any first order effects, the $\Sigma w_i \sin(2\phi_i)$ and $\Sigma w_i \cos(2\phi_i)$ terms in the reaction plane calculation are centered to zero on average.
+To further remove any first order effects, the $\sum w_i \sin(2\phi_i)$ and $\sum w_i \cos(2\phi_i)$ terms in the reaction plane calculation are centered to zero on average.
 From ref.
 [10], the final reaction plane distribution can be completely flattened by taking a Fourier decomposition of the distribution over minimum bias events.
 Background and geometrical effects are removed using GEANT simulations with a known elliptic flow signal.

-The BRAHMS integrated v_2 versus centrality and η dependencies are consistent with the Phobos results [3] (see Fig 1a and 1b).
-The p_T dependent elliptic flow signal is determined for charged-hadrons and protons at mid-rapidity, and these results agree with the data presented by the STAR [4] and PHENIX [5] collaborations.
-The charged-hadron spectrum at mid-rapidity is used to determine the integrated v_2 as a function of centrality for the spectrometer measurements, with results that agree within errors with the integrated v_2 determined from the BRAHMS global detectors (see Fig. 1a and 1b).
+The BRAHMS integrated v_2 versus centrality and η dependencies are consistent with the Phobos results [1] (see Fig 1a and 1b).
+The p_T dependent elliptic flow signal is determined for charged-hadrons and protons at mid-rapidity, and these results agree with the data presented by the STAR [2] and PHENIX [5] collaborations.
+The chargedhadron spectrum at mid-rapidity is used to determine the integrated v_2 as a function of centrality for the spectrometer measurements, with results that agree within errors with the integrated v_2 determined from the BRAHMS global detectors (see Fig. 1a and 1b).
 The measured charged-hadron v_2 dependence on p_T for centralities from 10% to 30% does not seem to change much over rapidity, as shown in Fig. 2.
 This rapidity independent behavior is consistent with a 3D hydrodynamical model [11].
 The result suggests that the η dependence of the integrated v_2 is not an inherent feature but reflects the charged-particle p_T spectrum with rapidity.